ronanociosoig/Tuist-Pokedex/README.md

 ## Tuist

-The repo requires the prior installation of [tuist.io](https://tuist.io) veriosn 1.31.
+This repo requires the prior installation of [tuist.io](https://tuist.io) veriosn 1.31.
 Generate the project and workspace by running [tuist generate](https://tuist.io/docs/usage/get-started/)

 ## Implementation